Juan Villar: Almería

 On 11 September 2020, Villar agreed to a three-year contract with UD Almería in the second division, for €400,000 plus variables.
 In July 2022, after contributing just 12 appearances to earn promotion as champion, he left the club.

 Later career

 On 5 August 2022, Villar signed a two-year deal with SD Huesca.
 The following 31 January, he was loaned to Primera Federación side Córdoba CF until the end of the campaign.

 Villar terminated his contract in June 2023.
-Two months later, he returned to Recerativo.
+Two months later, he returned to Recreativo.

 On 1 February 2024, the 35-year-old Villar returned to San Roque after 14 years away; the team now competed in the Segunda Federación.